Disney's Lilo & Stitch (Game Boy Advance video game): Development

 According to a 2023 interview with the game's director and present-day Digital Eclipse president Mike Mika, Digital Eclipse had developed so many licensed games for Disney and built up enough trust between them by close to Lilo & Stitch's release that Disney Interactive "stopped paying attention to [Digital Eclipse]".
 When Disney Interactive commissioned Digital Eclipse for a Lilo & Stitch video game, the developers decided to make one inspired by SNK's Metal Slug series.
 Upon seeing the game for themselves, executives at Disney Interactive were shocked at the level of violence and expressed concern that then-Disney CEO Michael Eisner would not approve of it.
-But there wasn't any time left by then to make changes, as Disney Interactive had to show their upcoming catalog the next day.
+But there was no time left by then to make changes, as Disney Interactive had to show their upcoming catalog the next day.
 However, Eisner ended up loving the game, much to the relief of both Disney Interactive and Digital Eclipse, who were called by the former Disney division after the meeting.
 Lilo & Stitch film directors Chris Sanders and Dean DeBlois also sent Digital Eclipse a signed poster thanking them for making the game.

-The game also references other video games, including Gyruss and Oddworld: Abe's Oddysee.
+The game features references to other video games, including Gyruss and Oddworld: Abe's Oddysee.

 Reception

 Disney's Lilo & Stitch was met with mostly positive reviews, with critics favorably comparing the game to the Metal Slug series, but criticizing Stitch's inability to shoot while crawling or crouching and the game's use of a password save system.
 Critics also expressed concern that the game's high difficulty would frustrate its intended audience of young players.
-GameRankings and Metacritic gave the game aggregated review scores of 75.58% and 80 out of 100, respectively.
+GameRankings gave the game an aggregated review score of 75.58% out of 100, while Metacritic gave it an aggregated score of 80.